 The confession, ‘whispered’, gives devastating force to that repeated colloquialism.
 Again the punch comes in one of the end-stopped stanzas.
 It is followed by suicidal thoughts to which the son cannot reply and his guilt and sense of inadequacy is emphasised by the third end-stopped couplet, describing himself as ‘inadequate: the locked-in son.’
 Honest communication has failed.

-The conversational expressions of the mother – ‘to be honest’ and ‘I’d bump/ myself off’ – imply a truth, while the colloquial humour of the speaker’s and his father’s voice imply an avoidance of truth.
+The conversational expressions of the mother – ‘to be honest’ and ‘I’d bump/ myself off’ – imply a truth, while the colloquial humour of the speaker’s and his father’s voices imply an avoidance of truth.
 The mother’s difficulty with movement is described in a horribly comic simile as ‘bumping into walls like a dodgem’, while father jokes that she has ‘no built-in compass’.
 Mother too ‘laughed it off’, but as readers we are aware of ‘the void’ which they all circle without naming, apart from that moment of honesty in the restaurant.

 The particular details of the memories in the second half of the poem balance uneasily between humour and pity – the smiling at ‘the latest drawing’, even driving ‘the old Lanchester/…/down the Berkshire lanes’, watching TV ‘while looking the wrong way’.
 But in the midst of those details, we have her ‘vision/ as blank as stone.’
 The cold, impassable hardness of the metaphor is a sudden reinforcement of the situation faced by the mother.
 Even the ‘while looking the wrong way’ is delayed by the stanza break so that ‘sink into television’ at first sounds like an attractive escape before it is cruelly negated.